 Conclusion

-Understanding the evolution from ADD to ADHD improves awareness and support.
-While ADD is no longer an official diagnosis, recognizing its historical context helps guide people toward appropriate resources.
-By embracing current terminology and neuroaffirming language, we ensure that ADHD individuals receive the recognition and assistance they need to thrive.
+Understanding the shift from ADD to ADHD improves awareness and support.
+While ADD is no longer an official diagnosis, its historical context helps guide people toward the right resources.
+By using current terminology and neuro-affirming language, we help ensure that ADHD individuals receive the recognition and assistance they need to thrive.

 Disclaimer: This blog is intended for informational purposes only and should not be considered medical advice.
 Always consult a qualified healthcare professional for personalized guidance and support.